nats-io/nats-architecture-and-design/adr/ADR-15.md

 #### NATS subscription

-At this point the NATS subscription will be created on the deliver subject found from the consumer info or on an inbox, or if the option `SubjectIsDelivery` is set to true, the NATS subscription will be created on the `subject` passed to the subscribe API call.
+At this point the NATS subscription will be created on the deliver subject found from the consumer info or on an inbox.

 Note that the subscription should be created prior to attempt to create the JS consumer (when applicable) because for durable subscriptions, this is the only way for the server to detect if the durable is already in use or not.
 If there is no subscription (no interest), then the server will simply update the delivery subject of the JS durable consumer.